LOCATION, LOCATION, LOCATION

 However, some households need more than one cooling appliance, but don’t have the space for an extra one.

 If you have a garage, outbuilding or similar dry area with access to electricity, this can provide the perfect solution.
-However, before dashing off to buy your new fridge freezer, you have to make sure it can run in cold environments.
-Odd as it may sound, some fridge freezers don’t work when the exterior temperature is too cold.
+However, before buying your new fridge freezer, you have to make sure it can run in cold environments, as some don’t work when the exterior temperature is too cold.

-This is because condensation can form on the outside, causing damage to the workings of the fridge freezer.
-Most appliances have a climate class, suggesting the lowest temperatures it will work at.
+This is because condensation can form on the outside, causing damage to the fridge freezer.
+Most appliances have a climate class, suggesting the lowest working temperatures.
 As this is often around the 10°C mark, keeping a fridge freezer in the garage is not really an option.

-Luckily, there are some models that can work in lower temperatures, such as those from Beko that have Freezer Guard technology.
+Luckily, some models can work in lower temperatures, such as those from Beko that have Freezer Guard technology.
 These models work at temperatures below freezing (0°C), even as low as -15°C.

-If you’re after a backup fridge freezer to keep outside, check that it can operate in the colder temperatures it will encounter in the UK.
+If you’re after a backup fridge freezer to keep outside, check that it can operate in the colder UK temperatures.